Mentoring and Experiential Learning for Early Education Student Teachers in Ghana

 Policy Issue

-Child learning outcomes remains low across sub-Saharan Africa, despite increased access to free primary education and higher school enrollment.
-Early childhood education (ECE) represents a crucial window for development, as it is during these early years that children form the basis for future learning.
-However, many early childhood teachers are undertrained, resulting in poor learning and development outcomes for their young pupils.
-As a result, educators and policymakers are interested in strengthening teacher training as a way to improve ECE pupil learning and school readiness.
-Experiential learning, in which teachers practice the pedagogies and techniques that they are studying, is commonly thought to be a critical ingredient for training teachers.
-Yet, many teaching schools do not provide intentional training and mentoring for student teachers, and rigorous evaluation of these teaching training programs is necessary to re-evaluate their structure and efficacy.
-This research provides new evidence about how a year of intensive in-service coaching and mentoring of early education student teachers impacts teaching quality and children’s outcomes.
+Child learning outcomes remain low across sub-Saharan Africa, despite increased access to free primary education and higher school enrollment.
+Early childhood represents a crucial window for learning and quality preprimary education helps children form the foundation for future learning.
+However, many early childhood teachers are undertrained, resulting in poor quality teaching and low learning outcomes for their young pupils.
+While little research exists about pre-service training, a growing body of evidence suggests that in-service training can be effective in changing teachers’ attitudes and improving learning outcomes, primarily through specifically guided instruction and improving student experiences.1 This research in Ghana provides new evidence about how a year of intensive in-service coaching and mentoring of preprimary student teachers impacts teaching quality and children’s outcomes.

 Context of the Evaluation